 If I skate back a bit further, GIRL was never an idea at all.
 I started penning my life story on Myspace in my blog.
 I wanted to talk about it, to share it, to get it out of my head after all I’d been through.
 I had no idea that I’d build a following.
 People started coming at me left and right when I didn’t have a new part to my story posted.
 They wanted a book, a finished one.
 At that point, I knew that I was not ready.
 My life wasn’t over, so why was I writing my life story.
 The ending wouldn’t be good enough for me.
 At that moment, I turned strictly to fiction.

 After I completed GIRL, I started shopping around for a publisher.
-I met e poet at a bar one night and she told me about a Publishing company that she and her husband owned.
+I met a poet at a bar one night and she told me about a Publishing company that she and her husband owned.
 She gave me her information and told me to look her up and when I was ready to publish to contact her.
 In my first spare moment, I searched her on the web and what I saw was impressive.
 They promoted their artist well and even toured different countries.
 I wanted that to be me.
 I did submit my work, but I declined publishing with them because they wanted money upfront.
-I wasn’t that confident in my skill, nor was I wise enough to realize that investing in myself was the best thing that I could do in my life.
+I wasn’t that confident in my skills, nor was I wise enough to realize that investing in myself was the best thing that I could do in my life.
+I just didn't see myself forking over my $11.00 an hour for something that might fail.

 I wasn’t sad about my decision, but I didn’t aggressively seek an alternate route either.
 The number one question I get is how I became a writer.
 I always answer the exact same way: “I didn’t choose writing, it chose me.”
+Everything that I chose to do in life lead me directly to my first publication.
+Hence the photo on the cover o myself and one of my good friends and sister (Thanks Reesie).
 My short story collection was collecting dust on a hard drive until a random promoter inboxed me on Myspace and told me that I should self-publish my book and allow him to throw me a release party.
 He’d read my work and loved it.
 The universe was not going to let me sit on my destiny.
 I asked him how to go about taking an independent route and he simply replied lulu.com.
 Within weeks, I published my first book.
 It was unedited, horribly formatted, missing a copyright page, and only ninety-one pages long, but it was mine.
 I’d never been more proud of myself.
+Before Publishing I dabbled in modeling and because of that short-lived career choice, I had the perfect cover.